Edgio

 Exceptions > Bots Identified by a Rule > Known Bots > Spoofed Bots

-• Bypass the above bot detection measures by creating an exception for one or more URL(s), user agent(s), JA3 fingerprint(s), or cookie(s).
+• Bypass the above bot detection measures by creating an exception for one or more URL(s), user agent(s), JA3 fingerprint(s), JA4 fingerprint(s), or cookie(s).

 Actions

-If you are using Bot Manager Standard, then you may only apply a browser challenge to requests.
-If you are using Bot Manager Advanced, then you may apply any of the following enforcement actions to bot traffic:
+If you are using Standard Bot Manager, then you may only apply a browser challenge to requests.
+If you are using Premier or Advanced Bot Manager, then you may apply any of the following enforcement actions to bot traffic:

-• Browser Challenge: Sends a browser challenge to the client.
+Sends a JavaScript-based challenge to the client.
 The client must solve this challenge within a few seconds.

-Response: The results of the above browser challenge determines what happens next.
+The client’s response to the browser challenge determines what happens next.

 • Solved: If the client is able to solve the challenge, then our CDN serves the requested content.
 Additionally, a cookie will be added to the user’s session.
 This cookie instructs our CDN to serve content to the user without requiring a browser challenge.
 Once the cookie expires, new requests for content protected by Bot Manager will once again require the client to solve a challenge.